-- Parents are generally encouraged to schedule their child's medication so that they do not need a dose during the school day. - Medications must be brought into schools in their original container, as dispensed by a pharmacist, labelled with your child's name.
+- Parents are generally encouraged to schedule their child's medication so that they do not need a dose during the school day.
+Where this is not possible, we will administer one dose (most likely at lunchtime) to ensure that schedules can be maintained.
+In rare circumstances where prescription note more frequent doses or if the child is staying beyond school hours i.e. extended care, the school may agree to give an additional dose at their discretion. - Medications must be brought into schools in their original container, as dispensed by a pharmacist, labelled with your child's name.
 They must include instructions for administration, dosage and storage, as well as possible side effects.
-In rare cases, schools will accept written instructions from a parent, but often, they will only administer medications if they come with the original patient information leaflet or written instructions from a doctor or pharmacist.

-- The exception to this is insulin, which can be brought into school inside an insulin injector pen or pump, rather than its original packaging. - Parents must provide written consent for your child to be given the medication via a form available at the office.
+In rare cases, schools will accept written instructions from a parent, but often, they will only administer medications if they come with the original patient information leaflet or written instructions from a doctor or pharmacist. - The exception to this is insulin, which can be brought into school inside an insulin injector pen or pump, rather than its original packaging. - Parents must provide written consent for your child to be given the medication via a form available at the office.
 You will need to complete this form every time your child brings a new type of medication to school; it's also likely to be reviewed annually. - All medications must be in date and all medicine will be checked annually by the office as well as when being administered. - The smallest possible amount of medication should be brought into school.
 The exception to this is liquid medication, which can only be accurately and safely dispensed from the original container. - Medication will be kept in a secure place such as a locked cabinet or a sealed box in a fridge, according to storage instructions.
 Children must know where their medication is, and who to ask when they need it.
 However, medications that children may need to access quickly in an emergency should not be locked away.
 This includes asthma reliever inhalers and AAIs.
 These storage requirements apply not just on school premises, but also on trips and residential visits. - If a sharps box is required for the disposal of injectors, parents should obtain it on prescription and pass it on to the school, unless specific arrangements have been made within the school for the safe removal of these items. - You must collect any leftover medication that your child no longer needs, or medicines that have passed their expiry date, from the school.
 This should be done routinely at the end of every term. - Schools/settings should never accept medicines that have been taken out of the container as originally dispensed, nor make changes to dosages on parental instructions.